imdiamonds/PRODIGY_SD_03/README.md

 contact list, edit existing contacts, and delete contacts if needed.
-The program should store the contacts in memory or in a file for persistent storage
+The program should store the contacts in memory or in a file for persistent storage.

+(indexing of contacts start from 0 onwards.)